Michigan Sports Betting

 The Michigan Lottery offers online ticket sales and instant win games for customers 18 and older.
 Players do not need to be residents, so anyone physically located within state lines is welcome to sign up and play online.

 Governor Rick Snyder expressed support for taking the Michigan Lottery online in 2013, and the state lottery bureau promptly got to work.
-In late 2014, the Michigan Lottery launched its online platform to little fanfare, but word got out, and Michigan’s iLottery has experienced growth every year since.

-The Michigan online lottery platform offers a full lottery experience from anywhere in the state.
+The Michigan Online Lottery platform offers a full lottery experience from anywhere in the state.
 With an online account, customers can play 160+ online lottery games and buy tickets to all major drawings.

 Readers can try the Michigan Lottery online and claim a welcome bonus at: